 Overview

-The CUDA Profiling Tools Interface (CUPTI) enables the creation of profiling and tracing tools that target CUDA applications.
+The CUDA Profiling Tools Interface (CUPTI) provides a C-based interface for creating profiling and tracing tools designed for CUDA applications.
 CUPTI provides the following APIs: the Activity API, the Callback API, the Host Profiling API, the Range Profiling API, the PC Sampling API, the SASS Metric API, the PM Sampling API, the Checkpoint API, the Profiling API, the Event API, and the Metric API.
 Using these APIs, you can develop profiling tools that offer insights into the CPU and GPU behavior of CUDA applications.
+The CUPTI installation includes several samples that demonstrate the use of these APIs.
 CUPTI is delivered as a dynamic library on all platforms supported by CUDA.
+On Linux (x86_64) and ARM Server (arm64 SBSA), a static library is also provided.

 In this CUPTI document, Tracing refers to the collection of timestamps and additional information for CUDA activities such as CUDA APIs, kernel launches and memory copies during the execution of a CUDA application.
 Tracing helps in identifying performance issues for the CUDA code by telling you which parts of a program require the most time.
 Tracing information can be collected using the Activity and Callback APIs.